Explore Categories

-Block Advisors is here to help you understand if your car, truck, or other automobile made the Section 179 vehicle list for 2023.
-This post will also explain a few important changes to the guidelines around Section 179 vehicles for your 2023 taxes.
+Block Advisors is here to help you understand if your car, truck, or other automobile made the Section 179 vehicle list for 2026.
+This guide will also explain a few important changes to the guidelines around Section 179 vehicles for your 2027 taxes.
+Continue reading to learn what qualifies for the full Section 179 vehicle deduction in 2026.

 Have questions about Section 179 expensing?